leahvelleman/jekyll-lilypond/README.md

 You can also provide an _input template_ for the lilypond input, ETC ETC. Input templates must have a filename ending in `.ly`, and must render to valid lilypond code.

 Input and output templates can access the same attributes.
-For instance, to make the alt text and caption of an image reflect the key it is in, you could have a `key` attribute that's used like this in an input template
+For instance, to make the alt text of an image reflect the key it is in, you could have a `key` attribute that's used like this in an input template

 ```